 There are multiple ways to obtain small business health insurance.
 You can hire a broker, directly contact health insurance companies, go through a professional employer organization (PEO), or use the SHOP marketplace.

 Here’s a list of advantages to using the Small Business Health Options Program marketplace:

 If you were worried that a government marketplace of small business health insurance would only offer government-funded insurance plans—there’s no need to stress.

 With the Small Business Health Options Program, you can actually browse a list of private plans potentially available to your small business, depending on which state you do business.
-This means you can get a competitive deal, which is exactly what you want in health insurance.
+This means you can compare different types of plans and get a competitive deal, which is exactly what you want in health insurance.

-There are 4 categories of health insurance plans on the Small Business Health Options Program marketplace:
+There are four categories of health insurance plans on the Small Business Health Options Program marketplace:

 The types of metals don’t have anything with a plan’s quality but instead relate to the health care cost split between you and your insurance company.
-With a Bronze plan, you pay 40% of the cost of your insurance and the company pays 60%, but with a Platinum plan, you pay only 10%.
+With a Bronze plan, you pay 40% of your health costs and the company pays 60%, but with a Platinum plan, you pay only 10%.